windingwind/zotero-plugin-toolkit/README.md

 const Zotero = toolkit.Compat.getZotero();
 ```

 > ⚠️All `registerSth` methods have corresponding `unregisterSth`.
 Don't forget to unregister when plugin exits.
+Alternatively, call `unregisterAll` on `ZoteroToolkit` or sub modules.

 > This repo depends on [zotero-types](https://github.com/windingwind/zotero-types).
 See its hompage for more details about Zotero type definitions.